Accelerated Digital Transformation of Higher Education in the Wake of COVID-19: A Systematic Literature Review

 Author Contribution Statement

-María Luisa Nieto-Taborda: Conceptualization, Methodology, Validation, Investigation, Data Curation, Writing - original draft, Writing - review & editing, Visualization.
+María Luisa Nieto-Taborda: Conceptualization, Methodology, Validation, Investigation, Data curation, Writing - original draft, Writing - review & editing, Visualization.
 Rocci Luppicini: Conceptualization, Validation, Writing - review & editing, Supervision.

 Downloads